apache/shenyu-website/content/en/projects/shenyu/quick-start-grpc/index.md

 ---
-title: Quick start with grpc
+title: Quick start with gRPC
-description: Quick start with grpc
+description: Quick start with gRPC
 ---

-This document introduces how to quickly access the ShenYu Gateway using Grpc.
+This document introduces how to quickly access the ShenYu Gateway using gRPC.
 You can get the code example of this document by clicking [here](https://github.com/apache/incubator-shenyu/tree/master/shenyu-examples/shenyu-examples-grpc).

-## Environment to prepare
+## 1. Prepare For Environment.

 Please refer to the [setup](../shenyu-set-up) and launch `shenyu-admin` and `shenyu-bootstrap`.

-Note: `shenyu-bootstrap` need to import grpc dependencies
+Note: `shenyu-bootstrap` need to import gRPC dependencies
 ```xml
 <dependency>
     <groupId>org.apache.shenyu</groupId>